GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    skipped).

 #.
 Programs that read data tables can control which columns to read and
-   in what order with the new **-i** option.
+   in what order (and optionally supply scaling relations) with the new **-i** option

 #.
 Programs that write data tables can control which columns to write
-   and in what order with the new **-o** option.
+   and in what order (and optionally supply scaling relations) with the new **-o** option.

 #.
-Programs that write data tables can specify a custom binary format
+Programs that read or write data tables can specify a custom binary format
    using the enhanced **-b** option.

 #.
 Programs that read data tables can control how records with NaNs are